Decoherence-Free Communication over Multiaccess Quantum Channels

-\section{Applications: qutrit-qutrit input case}
+Clearly, the results of this section can also be formulated for a general $d_1 \otimes d_2$ input (and thus a $d_1\times d_2$ output).

+\section{Applications: Qutrit-Qutrit Input Case}

-We now move to the specific case of a qutrit inputs to the channel.
+We now move to the specific case of qutrit inputs to a channel.
 Our main interest will be in the construction of $2\otimes 2$ codes.
-The cases $1\otimes 2$ ($2\otimes 1$) are not interesting for us as such codes correspond to a non--zero rate only on the single wire of the network, on the other hand codes $2\otimes 3$ ($3\otimes 2$) correspond to the situations when one of the parties can send with maximum rate, which clearly requires very specific type of noise (although not of the form $U'\otimes \jedynka$ or $\jedynka\otimes U'$ as one can check).
+The cases $1\otimes 2$ and $2\otimes 1$ are not interesting for us as such codes correspond to a nonzero rate only on the single wire of the network, on the other hand, codes $2\otimes 3$ and $3\otimes 2$ correspond to the situations when one of the parties can send with the maximum rate, which clearly requires very specific type of noise (although not of the form $U'\otimes \mathbbm{1}$ or $\mathbbm{1}\otimes U'$ as one can check).